Hearing aid prices

 Average cost of hearing aids

-In 2018, we surveyed 3,183 Which? members to find out how much they'd paid for a pair of hearing aids at the five big high street chains.
+In May 2020, we surveyed 1,572 Which? members to find out how much they'd paid for a pair of hearing aids at the big high street chains.
 The average prices are listed below in price order.
+We did not have enough data to give an average price for Scrivens, but they were cheapest on average in our 2018 survey.

 Latest hearing aid prices for 2019